 Rebecca Struch is a theater artist, educator, and community organizer.
 Before joining A.C.T., she received her M.A. in applied theater arts from the University of Southern California School of Dramatic Arts and her B.A. in theater arts and gender, women, and sexuality studies from the University of Minnesota.
 She has an extensive background in community and youth development through liberation arts and participatory research, including more than five years of training and experience in Theatre of the Oppressed and drama in education.
 Her domestic arts and community organizing experience ranges from devising new works with formerly incarcerated youth in Los Angeles to coaching youth in a pedagogies of art and social change program at Penumbra Theatre in St. Paul, Minnesota, to participating in the annual MayDay Parade and Festival at In the Heart of the Beast Puppet and Mask Theatre in Minneapolis.
 She has also worked at The Warehouse Theatre and Porthouse Theatre in various production roles, including lead carpenter and properties master, for four seasons.
 Internationally, she has trained in Brazil at the Center for Theatre of the Oppressed and has worked with therapists, youth, and health educators in Rwanda and Kenya.
 While in Los Angeles, she served as the founding program coordinator for the Liberation Arts and Community Engagement (LACE) Center, working to build a coalition of community-based organizations using the arts for social transformation.
 Struch also worked with Peer Health Exchange for three years in Los Angeles, San Francisco, and Oakland.
 Most recently, she served as the Bay Area program director, training more than 200 college volunteers and managing a school-based health education program for almost 2,500 high school students.

 Zoë Swenson-Graham returned to the States in 2015 after living in London for nearly seven years, where she worked as an actor, dancer, and trained as a stage combat instructor and fight choreographer.
-Skilled in more than a dozen weapons, she has served as a stage combat choreographer and teacher around the UK, including the Royal Opera House, Soho Theatre, Shakespeare’s Globe Theatre, Guildford School of Acting, Royal Welsh College, Southwark Playhouse, British American Drama Academy, as well as performing stunt work for Channel 4 in Derren Brown's Apocalypse.
-Since returning to the Bay, Zoe has choreographed for and taught with the American Conservatory Theatre MFA Program, UC Berkeley School of Theatre, Berkeley Rep School of Theatre, Oakland School of the Arts, Sierra Repertory Theatre Company, East Bay Center for the Performing Arts, Ross Valley Players, YMTC, Palo Alto Children's Theatre, and Stapleton School of the Arts.
-Before leaving London, she was the leading role in the English Premiere of Neil LaBute’s Autobahn at The Kings Head Theatre, London.
-Other acting credits include: Our Town (Emily), The Trojan Women (Helen), The Toll (Edinburgh Festival), and Twelfth Night (Viola).
+Skilled in more than a dozen weapons, she has served as a stage combat choreographer and teacher around the UK, including the Royal Opera House, Soho Theatre, Shakespeare’s Globe, Guildford School of Acting, Royal Welsh College, Southwark Playhouse, British American Drama Academy, as well as performing stunt work for Channel 4 in Derren Brown's Apocalypse.
+Since returning to the Bay, Zoë has choreographed for and taught with the American Conservatory Theatre MFA Program, UC Berkeley School of Theatre, Berkeley Rep School of Theatre, Oakland School of the Arts, Sierra Repertory Theatre Company, East Bay Center for the Performing Arts, Ross Valley Players, YMTC, Palo Alto Children's Theatre, and Stapleton School of the Arts.
+Before leaving London, she was the leading role in the English Premiere of Neil LaBute’s Autobahn at King's Head Theatre.
+Other acting credits include: Our Town (Emily), Trojan Women (Helen), The Toll (Edinburgh Festival), and Twelfth Night (Viola).
 She received an Off-West End Best Actress nomination for At the Broken Places, a new American play that premiered in London.
 Zoe’s upcoming film, Lasso, featuring her acting and stunt work, premieres Summer 2017.

 Caitlyn Tella is an artist originally from the Bay Area who directs, writes for and performs in theatre and interdisciplinary performance.
 In the 2016-2017 school year she served as Visiting Assistant Professor of Acting, Voice and Movement at University of Toledo where she taught Grotowski-based psychophysical acting and Viewpoints, and directed Anne Washburn’s The Internationalist and a devised play, Flower School, inspired by the poetry of Rabindranath Tagore.
 Her original theater work and ongoing facilitation of performance workshops for exploring the dream world have been supported by Elsewhere Studios Artist-Residency (Paonia, CO), Hemera Foundation, San Jose Repertory Theatre Emerging Artist Lab, and Naropa University.
 As an actress she has performed at A Noise Within, Highways Performance Space, Long Beach Playhouse, Fowler Museum, Powerhouse Theater in the Los Angeles area, and Impact Theatre, Pear Avenue Theatre, and Dragon Productions in the Bay Area.
 As a teaching artist she has worked with students of all ages and many backgrounds, including three years in a special-needs inclusion school.
 She is the co-founder of the briefly lived DIY theatre, Scatterstate (San Jose), where she directed an all-female cast and design team in Anne Carson’s Antigonick in 2014.
 She holds an M.F.A. in Theatre: Contemporary Performance from Naropa University where she trained in psychophysical acting with Stephen Wangh (author, Acrobat of the Heart) and Nora Woolley, and Viewpoints with one of its early developers, Wendell Beavers, and Joan Bruemmer-Holden.
 She holds a B.A. in Theater from UCLA.
 You can see her portfolio at CaitlynTella.com.